JiHong88/suneditor/README.md

 editor.onChange = function (contents) { console.log('onChange', contents) }

+// Paste event.
+// Called before the editor's default event action.
+// If it returns false, it stops without executing the rest of the action.
+/**
-// cleanData : HTML string modified for editor format
+ * cleanData : HTML string modified for editor format
-// maxCharCount : maxChartCount option (true if max character is exceeded) editor.onPaste = function (e, cleanData, maxCharCount) { console.log('onPaste', e, cleanData, maxCharCount) }
+ * maxCharCount : maxChartCount option (true if max character is exceeded) */ editor.onPaste = function (e, cleanData, maxCharCount) { console.log('onPaste', e, cleanData, maxCharCount) }

 // Called when the image is uploaded or the uploaded image is deleted.